Simenpf/polimi_robotics_project1/README.md

 ## TODO
 * Write TF tree in instructions file
 * Finish refactor control and command node
-* Sjekke at topics og meldingstyper stemmer med spec
 * Remove command for playing bag from launch